-- a) Ensuring appropriate accessibility to employment. - b) Ensuring the area's needs is identified in a local context through provision of local facilities and services. - c) Ensuring infrastructure is sufficient to meet current and predicted need. - d) Providing appropriate locations for local institutions.
+- a) Ensuring appropriate accessibility to employment. - b) Ensuring the area's needs is identified in a local context through provision of local facilities and services. - c) Ensuring the provision of employment floorspace is responsive to current demands. - d) Ensuring infrastructure is sufficient to meet current and predicted need. - e) Providing appropriate locations for local institutions.